 The Board has decided to remand the case due to insufficient evidence regarding whether the Veteran's carotid artery stenosis is related to service-connected ischemic heart disease, and specifically because no VA examiner has provided an opinion on herbicide exposure.
 The Veteran needs to provide private treatment records for ischemic heart disease and undergo a VA examination.

-The deciding factor: The Board requires additional evidence regarding the relationship between the Veteran's carotid artery stenosis and service-connected ischemic heart disease, specifically due to insufficient previous opinions on herbicide exposure.
+The deciding factor: The Board requires additional evidence regarding the relationship between the Veteran's carotid artery stenosis and service-connected ischemic heart disease, including private medical records and a VA examination.

 - Claimed conditions